Understanding Key Performance Indicators

 Tracking KPIs in your Retail Pro

-Retailers using Retail Pro have several built-in tools to help them track important KPIs easily and automatically including 160+ pre-designed reports that can be accessed using the Retail Report Viewer tool.
+Retailers using Retail Pro have several built-in tools to help them track important KPIs easily and automatically, including pre-designed reports that can be accessed in Retail Pro Reports.

-Retail Pro reports can also be completely customized using an ODBC-compliant report writer like Crystal Reports.
+Retail Pro reports can also be completely customized.
 This allows you to save time and money by adapting an existing report to show exactly the information you need without a lot of work and effort.